top of page

 • A taxonomy of understanding can be shared with students and used to assess work.

-Chapters 2 & 3: I introduce a pedagogical theory: variation theory.
-In these chapters, I set out to show how useful it is in the secondary biology classroom, with many examples.
+Chapters 2 & 3 introduce the variation theory of learning to show how useful it is in the secondary biology classroom, with many examples.

-Chapter 4: I present a new framework for planning lessons for meaning-making in biology lessons.
+Chapter 4 presents a lesson planning framework for enhancing meaning-making in biology lessons.

-Chapter 5: Here I discuss two concepts that can unify all the topics on the curriculum.
+Chapter 5 discusses two concepts that can unify all the topics of a curriculum.

-1. Seeing biology through a thermodynamic systems lens and,
+▸I. Seeing biology through a thermodynamic systems lens and

-2. Seeing biology through an ecological-evolutionary lens via the concept of life strategies.
-I explain why and discuss how I've introduced these ideas to students.
+▸II.
+Seeing biology through an ecological-evolutionary lens via the concept of life strategies.

-Chapter 6: I introduce a new taxonomy of understanding biological systems that can be shared with students and used to assess their answers.
+Chapter 6 introduces a taxonomy of understanding biology that can be shared with students and used to assess their answers.

-Chapter 7: This chapter focuses on the how and why of embedding the taxonomy into biology curricula.
+Chapter 7 explores the how and why of embedding the taxonomy into biology curricula.
 I give examples of how I use it and examples of my students' answers.

-Chapter 8: This chapter rounds up the book by considering the complexity of our subject and the classroom.
+Chapter 8 concludes by considering the complexity of our subject and the classroom.

 Reviews